 Religion and Outer Space is essential reading for students and academics with an interest in religion and space, religion and science, space exploration, religion and science fiction, popular culture, and religion in America.

-4. The Early Nineteenth Century Lisle W. Dalton
+4 The Early 19th Century Lisle W. Dalton

-12. Outer Space Religions, 20th c. and Beyond Benjamin E. Zeller
+12 Outer Space Religions, 20th Century and Beyond Benjamin E. Zeller

 About the Contributors